Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/macos.md

 Choose an installation path.

-This is where the final `PrismLauncher.app` will be constructed when you run `make install`.
+This is where the final `ProjT-Launcher.app` will be constructed when you run `make install`.
 Supply it as the `CMAKE_INSTALL_PREFIX` argument during CMake configuration.
-By default, it's in the dist folder, under PrismLauncher.
+By default, it's in the dist folder, under ProjT-Launcher.

 [If you are on zsh](https://support.apple.com/kb/HT208050),zsh does not ignore comments by default, run the following to ignore comments for this session: